BTAA Library Community Engagement Network Teams Migration: FAQs

 What is the timeline for this migration?

-Starting October 1, 2025, all library community groups will use a single Community Engagement Network Teams site.
+Starting October 1, 2025, all library community groups will use a single Community Engagement Network Team.

 Who will handle the migration?
 Will group chairs/co-chairs have to migrate files or do post-migration cleanup?